wataru-maeda/react-native-boilerplate/README.md

 #### Navigation

-At default, you can see 3 types of navigation; stack, tab, and drawer.
-Here in the [code](https://github.com/wataru-maeda/react-native-boilerplate/tree/main/src/navigator), files are separated by the navigation types.
-If you don't need drawer navigation for example, you can the remove drawer file and replace the import status [here](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/Navigator.tsx#L5) to tab or stack navigator.
+At default, you can see [3 types of navigation](https://github.com/wataru-maeda/react-native-boilerplate/tree/main/src/navigator); stack, tab, and drawer.
+The files are separated by the navigation types.
+If you don't need drawer navigation for example, you can the remove drawer file and replace the import [here](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/Navigator.tsx#L5) to tab or stack navigator.

 #### Authentication